 Revolution – Propaganda – Iconoclasm

-Marking the centenary of the October Revolution, this exhibition explores the rise and fall of the cult of Vladimir Lenin.
+Marking the centenary of the Russian Revolution, FALLEN explores the rise and fall of the cult of Vladimir Lenin.
 From the exhilaration of the early Soviet years, to the systematic imposition of a personality cult that was used to enforce the will of the Communist Party, FALLEN documents the inglorious fate of the Soviet Union’s deification of Lenin.

-FALLEN is co-curated by Jess Twyman and Myroslava Hartmond (Dept of Politics & International Relations, University of Oxford,)with the support Colin Rideout (MA student from the School of Philosophy and Art History, University of Essex).
+This exhibition is co-curated by Jess Twyman (University of Essex) and Myroslava Hartmond (Dept of Politics & International Relations, University of Oxford,) with the support Colin Rideout (MA Philosophy student from the School of Philosophy and Art History, University of Essex).